Disappearance of Lilly and Jack Sullivan: May 2025

 By May 4, the number of people searching had reached 160, according to RCMP staff sergeant Curtis MacKinnon.
-Martell said he wanted authorities to "monitor the New Brunswick border" and nearby airports in case the children were abducted.
+Martell said he wanted authorities to "monitor the New Brunswick border" and nearby airports in case the children had been abducted.
 On May 6, Martell told CBC News that after the siblings' disappearance, their mother left the area to be with her family in another part of Nova Scotia, and blocked him on social media.
 The siblings' maternal grandmother Cyndy Murray spoke with The Canadian Press over the phone, stating that the family is hoping and praying for the recovery of the children.
 She also stated that police had advised the family "against speaking to the media".

 On May 7, police announced that the search for the missing children had been "scaled back", with staff sergeant MacKinnon saying that there had not "been any confirmed sightings" of the children and that it was unlikely they were still alive.
 On May 18, a renewed search took place with 115 volunteers in addition to police personnel.

 On May 28, a RCMP Major Crime Unit representative disclosed that the siblings were confirmed to have been "observed in public with family members" on May 1, the day before they were reported missing by their mother and stepfather.
-The location of where they were observed was not made public by authorities at the time, but it was later revealed to be a Dollarama store in the neighboring town of New Glasgow.
-Regarding this development, the siblings' stepfather Martell told CBC News that the police had retrieved surveillance footage of himself, Brooks-Murray, their one-year-old baby, as well as Lilly and Jack in nearby New Glasgow, but that the precise location of where the footage took place could not be disclosed because it may impact the ongoing investigation.
+The location of where they were observed was not made public by authorities at the time, but it was later revealed to be a Dollarama store in the neighbouring town of New Glasgow.
+Regarding this development, the siblings' stepfather Martell told CBC News that the police had retrieved surveillance footage of himself, Brooks-Murray, their one-year-old baby, as well as Lilly and Jack in nearby New Glasgow, but that the precise location of where the footage took place could not be disclosed because it might impact the ongoing investigation.